replicatedhq/replicated-docs/docs/release-notes/rn-app-manager.md

 ## 1.113.0

 :::important
 In KOTS 1.113.0 and later, you might see the error: `"failed to verify and update license: requested channel not found in latest license"` if the channel slug in your `kots install` command does not match the license's assigned channel.
 You can resolve this error by ensuring that the channel slug in the `kots install` command matches the channel where the license is assigned.
-For more information, see [Known Issue](#known-issues-1-113-0) below.
+For more information, see [Breaking Change](#breaking-changes-1-113-0) below.
 :::

 Released on August 9, 2024